wyuenho/emacs-corfu-pixel-perfect/README.md

 As to the column of ellipsis, coming from outside of Emacs, this may seem strange to you, and I agree, but this behavior is at least somewhat consistent with Emacs's default behavior.
-Emacs shows a whole column of bitmap right arrows on a GUI and ellipsis on the terminal when clipping a table of padded text.
+Emacs shows a whole column of bitmap right arrows on a GUI and $ on the terminal when clipping a table of padded text.
 Let me know if you hate it, I think there's enough performance headroom in the usual case to make the ellipsis less intrusive.

 ## Future improvements